parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset dzScale.Type            Constant

-This key specifies all of the geometries on which a different dz scaling value will be assigned.
+*list* **Specific dzScale.GeomNames** no default This key specifies all of the geometries on which a different dz scaling value will be assigned.
 These geometries must cover the entire computational domain.
-Example Useage:

 .. container:: list